Monday 4 February 2013

 Highlights: Ride across the ocean, Boquete room next to a river stream.

-An easy travel day as my tour group of travellers started our regular migration to the next stop.
-You can always spot the migratory group with our backpackers and strollers with a look of why and I up so early and what country and I’m in again expressions.
+An easy travel day as our tour group started our migration to the next stop.
+You can always spot the migratory group with their backpackers and strollers with their looks of “Why am I up so early?” and “What country am I in?” expressions.

-The delay let me have am enjoyable conversation with Laura and exceptional young lady although this conversation mostly covered touring frustrations and not high mind topics :).
-The boat ride was enjoyable and near the coast we got to see all these houses backing into the ocean and get a small look into their lives.
+The delay let me have am enjoyable conversation with Laura and exceptional young lady although this conversation mostly covered touring frustrations :).
+The boat ride was enjoyable and near the coast we got to see all these houses backing into the ocean.

-Back on the mainland and our CEO organised upgrade to private van was patiently awaiting.
-We gaged our the main hotel at 8 am in the morning and by 1.20 pm we were in Boquete.
-In between we got to see the massive mountain range of Panama and some deep drop off points, luckily we had a good driver.
+Back on the mainland and our CEO organised an upgrade to a private van which was patiently awaiting for us.
+We had left Bocas del Toro around 8 am and by 1.20 pm we were in Boquete.
+In between we got to see the massive mountain range of Panama and some very deep drop off points, luckily we had a good driver so no crashes.
 Boquete is colder than most of Panama but I don’t find 23 to be cold despite Lisa’s assurances that it is 🙂